Ad Noctum: Chapter 7

 Silence.

-“It’s neither expected nor unexpected.
-It’s likely unrelated.”
+“It’s neither expected nor unexpected,” Rush replied.
+“It’s likely unrelated.”

 Decay.

-“Yep.
+“Yes.
 You did.
+Absolutely you did.
 I know.
-But I’m fine.
+I’m fine.
 It’s okay.
 I’m fine.
 I’m fine.
 With this.”

 “Eighteen?”
 Volker echoed.

 “Eaten, maybe?”
-Telford breathed.
+Telford said.

 Eaten?”
 Volker’s voice cracked.
 “Why’re we jumping straight to eaten?”

-“Varro said this place was abandoned by the alliance last year,” Volker whispered.
+“Varro said this place was abandoned by the Alliance last year,” Volker whispered.
 “You think she was killed a week ago?”

 “Why eat only half?”
 Rush asked.
 “If it was eaten?”